helioforecast/auroramaps/README.md

 If you want to use parts of this code for generating results for peer-reviewed scientific publications, please contact me per email (christian.moestl@oeaw.ac.at) or via https://twitter.com/chrisoutofspace .

-The solar wind input comes either from OMNI2 historic data or from the PREDSTORM L1 solar wind forecast, which is based on data from the DSCOVR or ACE and STEREO-A spacecraft (https://github.com/IWF-helio/PREDSTORM).
-The results are plotted with cartopy on different types of world maps.
+The solar wind input comes either from OMNI2 historic data or from the [PREDSTORM](https://github.com/helioforecast/predstorm) L1 solar wind forecast, which is based on data from the DSCOVR or ACE and STEREO-A spacecraft.
+The results are plotted with [cartopy](https://scitools.org.uk/cartopy/docs/latest/) on different types of world maps.
 OVATION has been largely rewritten based on https://github.com/lkilcommons/OvationPyme and open source versions thankfully made available by NOAA and the UK MetOffice.

 ## Installation